impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

 ...treats the number `1` in this case as the value of argument "$1", and prints everything starting from the 7th character onward (characters are 0-based here).

-This also appears to be what’s happening in the case of our code.
-We’re setting the "sep" variable equal to the value of `rbenv echo`’s first argument.
+This also appears to be what's happening in the case of our code.
+We're setting the "sep" variable equal to the value of `rbenv echo`'s first argument.
 But not the whole argument- only the section of the argument from character 2 to the end (shaving off the first 2 chars, i.e. the "-F" chars).

 We can verify this with an experiment.
 I paste the following function in my `bash` terminal: